Reducing Disorder-Induced Backscattering in Photonic Crystal Waveguides through Inverse Design: Theory and Methods

-which accounts for local field corrections; note here, that $e_{k,||}(\bm r)$ is the component of the electric field parallel to the hole edge, and $d_{k,\perp}(\bm r)$ is the parallel component of the displacement field.
-It is important to highlight that due to local-field corrections, the effect os disorder is not symmetrical, and, e.g., can also cause disorder-induced frequency shifts of the mode~\cite{PhysRevA.92.023849}.
+which accounts for local field corrections; note that ${\bf e}_{k,||}(\bm r)$ is the component of the electric field parallel to the hole edge, while $d_{k,\perp}(\bm r)$ is the perpendicular component of the displacement field.
+It is important to highlight that due to local-field corrections, the effect of disorder is not symmetrical, and, for example, can also cause disorder-induced frequency shifts of the mode~\cite{PhysRevA.92.023849}.

-Thus, from Eq.~\eqref{eq:backFull}, we see that the backscattering is dependent largely on two terms: the group index, and the electric field mode around the hole edges.
+Thus, from Eq.~\eqref{eq:backFull}, we see that the backscattering depends primarily on two terms: the group index and the electric field mode around the hole edges.
 The group index, as previously mentioned, is $n_g=c/{v_g}$, where $v_g$ is the group velocity.
-The group index is proportional to the inverse of the band curvature, and characterizes the speed the light travels through the waveguide.
-Since this factor simply provides a scaling to the loss, and what matters most is the loss per slow down factor.
-Thus for the main design problem, as is made clear from the analytical formula, Eq.~\eqref{eq:backFull}, we are primarilyinterested reducing the field around the hole edge since when a large field interacts with perturbations in the hole edge, it results in backscattering.
+The group index is proportional to the inverse of the band curvature and characterizes the speed at which light travels through the waveguide.
+This factor simply provides a scaling to the loss; therefore, what matters most is the loss per slowdown factor \bl{squared}.
+For the main design problem, as is made clear from the analytical formula in Eq.~\eqref{eq:backFull}, we are primarily interested in reducing the field around the hole edge, since when a large field interacts with perturbations in the hole edges, it results in backscattering \cite{Mann:13}.

-We highlight that the above loss derivation is relevant for regions of the band structure where the frequency is single-valued within the band structure (i.e., single moded).
-If the frequency is double (or multi) moded, then the two, or modes, will couple to one another, increasing losses \cite{Kuramochi2005,Parini2008}.
-While these additional losses could also be computed, it is not of interest for this current work, and we will also require that the designs of interest remain single mode in a frequency region of interest.
+We highlight that the above loss derivation is relevant for regions of the band structure where the frequency is single-valued within the band structure (i.e., single mode).
+If the frequency is double (or multi) mode, then the multiple modes will couple to one another, leading to additional losses \cite{Kuramochi2005,Parini2008}.
+While these additional losses could also be computed, they are not the focus of this present work, and we will also require that the designs of interest remain single mode in a frequency region of interest.